mateusz-mowka/tboot_linux/Documentation/admin-guide/tainted-kernels.rst

        x86/x86_64/itanium, have broken firmware settings for the irqchip/irq-gic on arm64 ...).
      - on x86: Late loading microcode is dangerous.
 When MICROCODE_LATE_LOADING is enabled can taint the kernel.
+Intel supports a new metadata to specify when a micrcode is suitable for late-loads.
+Intel CPUs are permitted to load-load without being tainted.
      - on intel: mixed stepping are risky and not advised.
 There can be incompatible differences and its not possible to precisely identify them.
 If the BSP and AP's have different family-model-stepping or